bkoprucu/jekyll4test/_posts/2025-01-05-Microservices-Challenges-1.md

 hidden: false
 ---

-We’ll explore some challenges on establishing microservices, focusing on common, yet less mentioned problems faced by organizations.
+I'll highlight some common challenges in establishing microservices.
+From my observations, addressing these early can yield significant benefits.

-Drawn for years of experience, handling of these challenges will bring significant benefits, as I've observed in systems adopting them.
-You may have dealt with some of them.
+We'll begin by revisiting the main purpose of microservices and continue with the challenges.

 ## The main reason to use microservices